abranjith/fb-birthday-wisher/README.md

 # fb-birthday-wisher

-A tool that logs into your facebook account and wishes everyone (who has birthday on that day) with your message
+A tool that logs into your facebook account and wishes everyone (your friends who have birthday on that day) with your message

 PREREQUISITE:-
 Python - You will need python 2.7.